peterwilli/sd-leap-booster/README.md

 [Join my discord](https://discord.gg/j4wQYhhvVd) to check out Thingy 3!
 It has `/train` that uses LEAP under the hood!

-**Special thanks to:**

- - LAION/Stability AI for providing training GPU's ~~And hopefully I get confident enough to soon try them.~~
- - Jina.ai for giving the computation power to run my bot!
- - You?

 # How to use with Stable Diffusion

 **Note** The author is used to Linux, while Windows should work, the author can't guarantee working README instructions.